todd-beckman/RBFClassifier/README.md

 clusters.

 RBFNetwork.java is a neural network with one input layer, one hidden layer, and one output layer.
-The weights from the input layer into the hidden layer are generated as averages among the test data, which are calculated with the k-means algorithm which is guaranteed to find local optima for the weights.
+The weights from the input layer into the hidden layer are generated externally and given to the network.
 The neural network learns by updating the weights from the hidden (Gaussian) layer into the output layer based on the the error.
 This makes it a supervised learning agent.

 RBFClassifier.java is a classifier that manages the RBFNetwork and determines the best-fit class for given input according to the neural network simply by maximizing the output of the neural network.
+It also generates the hidden layer's weights as averages among the learning data.
+These averages are calculated with the k-means algorithm which is guaranteed to find local optima for the weights in a finite (and typically small) number of steps, unlike many methods of approximation which require convergence.